bowen0701/bowen0701.github.io/_posts/2018-03-18-docker-python3-ml-jupyter.md

     image: docker-ml:latest
     ports:
      - "8888:8888"
+     - "6006:6006"
     volumes:
      - ./notebooks:/notebooks
 ```

-In this file we assign what docker image (docker-ml:latest) we would like to use, what ports (8888:8888) to connect and what volums (./notebooks:/notebooks) to share data between our docker container and the host computer.
+In this file we assign what docker image (docker-ml:latest) we would like to use, what ports (8888:8888 and 6006:6006) to connect Jupyter Notebook and TensorBoard respectively, and what volums (./notebooks:/notebooks) to share data between our docker container and the host computer.
 Note that we use docker-compose.yml's version 3 format.

 ### Create jupyter_notebook_config.py

-In this file, we set up Jupyter Notebook's IP, port and password, if set in environment; for details please refer to [jupyter_notebook_config.py](./jupyter_notebook_config.py).
+In this file, we set up Jupyter Notebook's IP, port and password, if set in environment; for details please refer to [jupyter_notebook_config.py](ttps://github.com/bowen0701/docker-python3-ml-jupyter/blob/master/jupyter_notebook_config.py).

 ```
 import os